Postdoctoral Research Fellow in

 under the supervision of Professor Jeffrey A. Fessler

-Research interests in compressed sensing, convolutional dictionary learning,
+Research interests in compressed sensing, convolutional operator learning,

 model-based computational imaging, and image analysis